+For the purposes of impairment testing, assets are grouped into the smallest group within which cash flows are generated from the continued use of these assets, and these flows are largely independent of the cash flows from other assets or groups of assets ("a cash-generating unit").
 In calculating value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the impact of changes in the value of money over time and the risks specific to the asset.
-For the purposes of impairment testing, assets are grouped into the smallest group within which cash flows are generated from the continued use of these assets, and these flows are largely independent of the cash flows from other assets or groups of assets ("a cash-generating unit").

-To calculate the recoverable amount for a specific group of assets, the Group uses the fair value method based on alternative use.

 An impairment loss is recognized if the carrying amount of the asset or the cash-generating unit to which the asset belongs is higher than its recoverable amount.
-Impairment losses are recognized in profit or loss.
-Impairment losses on cash-generating units are attributed on a pro-rata basis to the deduction of the carrying amount of the assets in the relevant unit (group of units).
+Impairment losses and gains are recognized in profit or loss.
+Impairment losses (gains) on cash-generating units are attributed on a pro-rata basis to the deduction of the carrying amount of the assets in the relevant unit (group of units).